NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-09-18-i-dont-know-how-to-role-play-vampires.markdown

 ## The Middle
 Lets start in the middle, then move to the beginning.

 Vampires really don't do it for me.
-They are Spike and Angle from Buffy the Vampire Slayer.
+They are Spike and Angel from Buffy the Vampire Slayer.
 They are Shinobu Oshino from Bakemonogatari.
 They are Count Chocula.
 And a second hand experience of Dracula.

 Oh, and the Count for Sesame Street.